quarkus-ddd/quarkus-ddd.github.io/index.md

 ### License

 This website is licensed under the [Creative Commons Attribution 3.0](https://creativecommons.org/licenses/by/3.0/).

-The same terms of [Quarkus site](https://quarkus.io/) licensing are required
+Using the same terms of [Quarkus site](https://quarkus.io/) and some content can be based on there.